Guttz/guttz.github.io/_posts/2019-08-23-hydra-ecosystem-gsoc19.md

 2. [[PR 38] Deployment instructions, doc readability, warnings](https://github.com/HTTP-APIs/http-apis.github.io/pull/38)

 ## Acknowledgments
 The GSoC 19' journey now comes to an end.
-It have to say it was personally a really important development phase for me and an experience that I'll remember forever.
+I have to say it was personally a really important development phase for me and an experience that I'll remember forever.
 I feel now that I've progressed as a Software Developer and also that we were able to progress and take Hydra Ecosystem development a little bit further with a group of people spread in the world.

-And of course, all of that would not be possible without the support, time and will of my mentors Lorenzo, Akshay and Chris.
-Whom have, not only this summer but for years, been cultivating the Hydra Ecosystem and giving their time and effort to develop this concept and provide the opportunity for other people to join and learn.
+And of course, all of that would not be possible without the support, time and will of my mentors [Akshay](https://github.com/xadahiya), [Chris](https://github.com/chrizandr) and [Lorenzo](https://github.com/Mec-iS).
+Whom have been, not only this summer but for years, cultivating the Hydra Ecosystem and giving their time and effort to develop this concept and provide the opportunity for other people to join and learn.
 My honest thanks for the knowledge and trust you've shared with me, it's something that I'll take with me in my career to become a better professional.
-I also have to give a huge shout out to my GSoC partner Vishal Desai that helped me in most of my journey doing a meticulous work in hydrus and helping me with questions and concepts.
-He also has a great view of world from which I've learned.
+I also have to give a huge shout out to my GSoC partner [Vishal Desai](https://github.com/vddesai1871) that helped me in most of my journey doing a meticulous work in hydrus and helping me with questions and concepts.
+He also has a great view of the world from which I've learned.

 [^1]: Hydra CG - https://www.hydra-cg.com/
 [^2]: Hydra Python Agent - https://github.com/HTTP-APIs/hydra-python-agent